min69u/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.